DEAL ENDS IN:

 How to set dynamic content based on UTM parameters

 UTM parameters are a valuable tool that you can use to gain useful insights into which of your marketing efforts are bringing in the right traffic to your website.
-With the help of the If-So WordPress plugin, you can now get the very most out of UTM parameters and customize your web page content based on the UTMs.
+With the help of the If-So Wordpress plugin, you can now get the very most out of UTM parameters and customize your web page content based on the UTMs.

 In this article, we will be exploring the importance of UTM parameters and how you can use them for tracking.
 We will also explain how you can use If-So to easily add or replace content based on the UTM codes already in use to track campaign performance.